shinimol1983/opennms-tutorials-1/session3/README.md

 In [Exercise-3-1](../session3/Exercise-3-1.md) we will cover some simple examples to inject traps into OpenNMS.

-In [Exercise-3-2](../session3/Exercise-3-2.md) we will cover some simple examples to help explain how OpennNMS traps and alarms are configured.
+In [Exercise-3-2](../session3/Exercise-3-2.md) we will cover some simple examples to help explain how OpenNMS traps and alarms are configured.

 In [Exercise-3-3](../session3/Exercise-3-3.md) we will look at parsing OpenNMS events from a MIB file.